-Based on these equations we make the following observations: \begin{enumerate} \item If $\dot{\vec{E}}+4\pi\vec{j}\ne\vec{0}$ in an \emph{inertial} frame, then, according to Eq. (\ref{eq:BeqsInertial}i), $\vec{B}$ cannot vanish in that frame on any \emph{spatial} 3-D open region (only on 2-surfaces or lower dimensional sets). \item If there exists an \emph{inertial} frame where $\dot{\vec{E}}+4\pi\vec{j}=\vec{0}$ \emph{everywhere}, and no fields are present other than those arising from the sources, then $\vec{B}=0$ \emph{globally} in that frame.
+Based on these equations we make the following observations: \begin{enumerate} \item If $\dot{\vec{E}}+4\pi\vec{j}\ne\vec{0}$ in an \emph{inertial} frame, then, according to Eq. (\ref{eq:BeqsInertial}i), $\vec{B}$ cannot vanish in that frame on any \emph{spatial} 3-D open region (only on 2-surfaces or lower-dimensional sets). \item If there exists an \emph{inertial} frame where $\dot{\vec{E}}+4\pi\vec{j}=\vec{0}$ \emph{everywhere}, and no fields are present other than those arising from the sources, then $\vec{B}=0$ \emph{globally} in that frame.
 This implies $\vec{E}\cdot\vec{B}=0$ everywhere.
 Example, consider a system of $N$ point charges: if an \emph{inertial} frame exists where they are all at rest, then $\vec{j}=\dot{\vec{E}}=\vec{0}$ and so $\vec{B}=0\Rightarrow\vec{E}\cdot\vec{B}=0$ everywhere (cf. Eq.~\eqref{eq:Bsuperposition}). \item Observation \ref{enu:EMpoint2} is guaranteed \emph{only when} one is dealing with an inertial frame; for in an arbitrary frame, as can be seen from Eqs.~\eqref{eq:curlBtetrad}-\eqref{eq:DivBtetrad}, the vorticity and shear/expansion of the observer congruence contribute as sources for $\vec{B}$.
 Examples: spinning charged body, or a system of point charges in rigid rotational motion (e.g. the rotating pair of charges in Fig. \ref{fig:Two}); the bodies are at rest with respect to the co-rotating frame, and so $\vec{j}=\dot{\vec{E}}=\vec{0}$ everywhere in this frame.
 In spite of that, generically $\nabla^{\perp}\cdot\vec{B}\ne0\Rightarrow\vec{B}\ne\vec{0}$, cf.~Eq.~\eqref{eq:DivBtetrad}, and \emph{also} $\vec{E}\cdot\vec{B}\ne0$ generically. \item The converse of \ref{enu:EMpoint2} is not true: when there is no inertial frame where $\dot{\vec{E}}+4\pi\vec{j}=\vec{0}$ everywhere, this does not necessarily mean that $\vec{E}\cdot\vec{B}\ne0$.
-The magnetic field can still vanish at some region (3D or lower dimensional) with respect to inertial or non-inertial frames.
-Even within a region where $\dot{\vec{E}}+4\pi\vec{j}\ne\vec{0}$, it can vanish with respect to inertial frames at spatial 2-surfaces or lower dimensional sets (cf. point \ref{enu:Empoint1}), or, for non-inertial frames, even on 3D spatial regions.
+The magnetic field can still vanish at some region (3-D or lower-dimensional) with respect to inertial or non-inertial frames.
+Even within a region where $\dot{\vec{E}}+4\pi\vec{j}\ne\vec{0}$, it can vanish with respect to inertial frames at spatial 2-surfaces or lower-dimensional sets (cf. point \ref{enu:Empoint1}), or, for non-inertial frames, even on 3-D spatial regions.
 In fact, from Eq.~\eqref{eq:curlBtetrad} we see that, in a region where $\dot{\vec{E}}+4\pi\vec{j}\ne0$, we can still have $\nabla^{\perp}\times\vec{B}=0$ for a non-inertial frame, which is compatible with a vanishing $\vec{B}$.
 These situations will be exemplified in Secs.~\ref{sub:Two-charges,-planar}-\ref{sub:Further-examples:-the Cylinder}. \end{enumerate} Point \ref{enu:Empoint1} is just the statement that $\nabla\times\vec{B}\ne0$ implies that $\vec{B}$ cannot vanish on spatial open sets.
-To prove point \ref{enu:EMpoint2}, one notes that $\nabla\times\vec{B}=0$ means that $\vec{B}=\nabla\psi$, for some scalar function $\psi$; then the equation $\nabla\cdot\vec{B}=\nabla^{2}\psi=0$ implies (via Green theorem) that if, at infinity, $\vec{B}=0$ (no sources at infinity), then $\vec{B}=0$ everywhere.\\
+To prove point \ref{enu:EMpoint2}, one notes that, when $\vec{B}$ is well defined in the \emph{whole }space, $\nabla\times\vec{B}=0$ means that $\vec{B}=\nabla\psi$, for some scalar function $\psi$; the equation $\nabla\cdot\vec{B}=\nabla^{2}\psi=0$ then implies (via Green's theorem) that if, at infinity, $\vec{B}=0$ (no sources at infinity), then $\vec{B}=0$ everywhere.\\